infused/ansel/README.md

 ## Compatibility

-ANSEL is tested to be compatible with the following Rubies:
+ANSEL is compatible with the following Rubies:

 * 2.2.x
 * 2.3.x